space-sh/space/doc/space.md

        These variables will be evaluated at build time to reflect values set in the YAML or present for other reasons. "var=\${var-defaultvalue}" means Default value taken from SPACE_ENV variable.
 Which could be set in the YAML.
-       Always overwritten by the space header if present, and each function that is dependant on environment variables should always set their own SPACE_ENV.
+       Always overwritten by the Space Header if present, and each function that is dependant on environment variables should always set their own SPACE_ENV.
        It is important not to introduce spaces in values inside the SPACE_ENV variable, because it will result in syntax error.
 Always escape default